telerik/kendo-intl/README.md

 var dates = require('@telerik/kendo-intl/dates').dates;
 ```

-> To install the npm package, it is recommended that you use Node.js 5.0.0 or later versions.
+> To install the npm package, you use Node.js 5.0.0 or later versions.